Tropical Storm Helene strengthens as hurricane warnings cover parts of Florida and Mexico

 Helene, which formed Tuesday in the Caribbean, is expected to move over deep, warm waters, fueling its intensification.
 People in regions under hurricane warnings and watches should be prepared to lose power and should have enough food and water for at least three days, forecasters warned.

+Early Wednesday, Helene was located about 45 miles (75 kilometers) east-northeast of Cozumel, Mexico, and about 120 miles (190 kilometers) southwest of the western tip of Cuba as it moved northwest at 9 mph (15 kph).

+Tropical storm warnings were in effect for the upper Florida Keys, the southern Florida Peninsula and the northeast coast of Florida early Wednesday.
+A tropical storm watch was in effect for the South Carolina coast north of the Savannah River to the South Santee River.

-Hurricane watches — which are a step down from warnings — were also in effect for parts of western Cuba and Florida, including the Tampa Bay area, the National Hurricane Center said.
+Hurricane watches — which are a step down from warnings — were also in effect for parts of western Cuba and Florida, including the Tampa Bay area, the hurricane center said.

 “It’s going to be a very large system with impacts across all of Florida,” said Larry Kelly, a specialist at the hurricane center.